ATLANTA — A boil water advisory was issued for multiple cities across metro Atlanta on Sunday night, officials said.

 Officials said that, as a result, there may be low or no water pressure in the affected areas.

-The boil water advisory will remain in place until the DWM is cleared to lift the advisory following sampling protocols, officials said.
+Officials said the boil water advisory will remain in place until the DWM is cleared to lift it following sampling protocols.

 Officials said that if you've experienced a water loss at your address but your location is not within the area described, the city recommends you go ahead and follow these precautions.